 -

-Approval and production scaling
+Approval and production scale

 Future Trends in Lace Pattern Design